Xi-CAM/Xi-cam/docs/source/install.md

 **Add Python 3.x to PATH** to ensure that the interpreter will be placed in your execution path.

-## Create and Activate Virtual Environment
+## Create and Activate a Virtual Environment

 The latest python3 version comes with the **venv** module, which can be used to create a virtual environment.
 A virtual environment is a sequestered space